 As for power packs, I thought everyone had these by now but a lot of people still look at mine in wonder and I’ve lost count of the number of times someone’s needed to borrow it because their phone is dead, and they need to find a cab / a hostel / a travel buddy / any number of other things.

 Charging your tech before you set off isn’t enough: you gotta have back up.
 Look for power packs that are around 10,000mAh which should give you several full charges on a modern smartphone – don’t rely on the plane having a charging point because not all of them do (looking at you, long-haul Jetstar flight from hell) and when they do, they don’t always work (yeah, that’s you Alitalia).

 As well as taking a power pack for your tech, think about packing one for yourself too.
-The company I mentioned at the start of this post offer ‘Fly Me’ nutrition packs which top you up with vitamins and minerals before, during and after travel – definitely worth a look if you find that long-haul really takes its toll on your body.
-(And they’re vegan too!)
+Topping up with vitamins and minerals before, during and after travel can really help – Berocca, multivitamins and similar off-the-shelf supplements are definitely worth a look if you find that long-haul really takes its toll on your body.

 These are just a few of the ways you can take some pain out of long-haul flights and travel.
 If you have any recommendations for awesome products, cool apps or sensible behaviours that can boost a long day travelling, let me know in the comments below!